 Cantaloupe Island

 Herbie Hancock composed and recorded the 1964 jazz standard Cantaloupe Island for his album Empyrean Isles.
-The album under Blue Note Records features his 1960s Miles Davis quintet bandmembers Ron Carter, Tony Williams and Freddie Hubbard.
-Later, in 1993 the jazz-rap group Us3 sampled Cantaloupe Island for their single Cantaloop (Flip Fantasia).
+The album under Blue Note Records features his 1960s Miles Davis quintet bandmembers Ron Carter, Tony Williams, and Freddie Hubbard.
+Later, in 1993, the jazz-rap group Us3 sampled Cantaloupe Island for their single Cantaloop (Flip Fantasia).
 A year later, their version of the song was awarded gold by the Recording Industry Association of America for selling over 500,000 copies!

 The percussion ensemble arrangement is a little mixture of both songs.
 It uses the melodic material Us3 uses in Cantaloop (Flip Fantasia).
 However, the song’s feel relates more to the jazzy, laid-back style of the Cantaloupe Island version by Herbie Hancock.
-Performance-wise, the piece should feel like that, jazz with a wink to hip-hop.
+Performance-wise, the piece should feel like jazz with a wink to hip-hop.

-The final arrangement version of Cantaloupe Island for Percussion ensemble dates back to 2015.
+The final arrangement version of Cantaloupe Island for percussion ensemble dates back to 2015.
 I wrote the song for the Drum- & Percussionband Paal, and they were the first ensemble to perform it at one of their concerts.
 The arrangement was inspired by Herbie Hancock’s Watermelon Man, which we played for years before I became the band’s artistic director.
 To have a song in the same vibe and style, which wasn’t too hard to play, we started playing Cantaloupe Island.
 The video below gives a relatively good example of how the arrangement is meant to sound.

 Cantaloupe Island for Percussion Ensemble: